madskristensen/ShowTheShortcut/README.md

 to help you learn the shortcuts you use the most.

-It is also helpful for presentations where you want to display what keyboard shortcuts you are usign to the audience.
+It is also helpful for presentations where you want to display to the audience what keyboard shortcuts you are using.

 See the [changelog](CHANGELOG.md) for changes and roadmap.